 07 of 10

 Shell Fava Beans AgainYes, shell them again.
 This is what makes fava beans so labor-intensive.
 Make as speedy work of this as possible by using your thumb nail to break through the shell at the dimpled point at the inside curve of the bean.Continue to 8 of 10 below.

 08 of 10

 Pop the Cap of the Fava BeanContinue with the second shelling by pulling up to remove the "cap" at the top of the bean.Continue to 9 of 10 below.

 Push Fava Beans Out of ShellHaving removed the top of the shell, you can now simply squeeze the other end of the shell to pop out the fava bean.
 Repeat steps 7 through 9 with the remaining blanched fava beans.Continue to 10 of 10 below.

 10 of 10

 Fully Shelled Fava Beans

 Fully shelled fava beans are bright, emerald green and have an amazingly tender texture.
 Once all the beans are shelled you can make all sorts of goodies.
 A few favorites include adding them to a spring vegetable risotto, mashing them onto crostini with a drizzle of olive oil or simply sautéeing them.

 Does this process all just seem too laborious?
 No worries.
-Here are a few recipes that cook the beans in their pods, rendering the entire thing edible:
+This recipe for braised fava beans cooks the beans in their pods, rendering the entire thing edible.